-We continue to specialize in method development and the application of new and innovative techniques for measuring isotopes and trace amounts of organic and inorganic contaminants in water.
+The Trent Water Quality Centre (WQC) is the most comprehensive mass spectrometry facility in Canada.
+We specialize in method development and the application of new and innovative techniques for measuring isotopes and trace amounts of organic and inorganic contaminants in water and other environmental compartments.
 We offer analytical services and mass spectrometer training courses to researchers, government agencies and private companies.
-Our analyses include:

 - emerging contaminants (eg. pharmaceuticals, personal care products)

 - volatile fatty acids (VFAs)